Skip to main content

 The Verdict

-Glasserie sits on Commercial Street in Greenpoint, Brooklyn, and it earns a visit on the strength of its weekend brunch alone.
+Glasserie sits on Commercial Street in Greenpoint, Brooklyn, it earns a visit on the strength of its weekend brunch alone.
 If you've been once and left satisfied, the answer to whether you should return is yes — the morning and midday service is consistently cited as one of the more considered brunch experiences in the borough.
 Booking is easy by New York standards, which makes this a dependable option rather than a stress test.

 What You're Getting

-The setting is a converted 19th-century glass factory, and the space does the work that good restaurants rely on: it makes the meal feel deliberate without feeling stiff.
-Glasserie's kitchen draws on Eastern Mediterranean influences, which means the brunch menu tends toward vegetable-forward dishes, preserved flavors, and the kind of grain and egg combinations that hold together in a way that straight American brunch often doesn't.
+The setting is a converted 19th-century glass factory, the space does the work that good restaurants rely on: it makes the meal feel deliberate without feeling stiff.
+Glasserie's kitchen draws on Eastern Mediterranean influences, which means the brunch menu tends toward vegetable-forward dishes, preserved flavors, the kind of grain and egg combinations that hold together in a way that straight American brunch often doesn't.
 For a return visitor, the move is to order wider rather than safer — the menu rewards the diner who goes beyond eggs and toast.

 The room is well-suited to a Saturday or Sunday with someone you actually want to talk to.
-It's not a loud, scene-driven brunch destination , it's quieter and more considered than the average Williamsburg or Park Slope option, which is worth factoring in if you're choosing between neighborhoods.
+It's not a loud, scene-driven brunch destination, it's quieter and more considered than the average Williamsburg or Park Slope option, which is worth factoring in if you're choosing between neighborhoods.
 If you want high-energy weekend brunch with a DJ and a Bloody Mary cart, Glasserie is the wrong call.
 If you want food that's thought through and a room that lets a conversation breathe, it's the right one.

 For context on how Glasserie fits the broader New York dining picture, our full New York City restaurants guide covers the range from accessible neighbourhood spots to the $$$$ tier occupied by places like Le Bernardin, Per Se, and Eleven Madison Park.
-Glasserie operates in a different register entirely , it's a neighbourhood restaurant doing serious food, not a destination-dining exercise.
+Glasserie operates in a different register entirely, it's a neighbourhood restaurant doing serious food, not a destination-dining exercise.

 If you're planning a broader New York trip, Pearl also covers hotels, bars, wineries, and experiences across the city.